Dark matter production from evaporation of regular primordial black holes: Evaporation of regular black holes

 RBHs can be classified into self-similar and non-self-similar types as follows (see also Appendix \ref{sec:Appendix self-similar}): \begin{itemize} \item The first approach is that one can fix $L$ and let $M$ vary.
 This way will lead to stable remnants \cite{Davies:2024ysj} or a transition into a wormhole \cite{Bolokhov:2024voa} because, as $M$ decreases due to evaporation, the ratio $L/GM$ (or $l$ defined in Eq. \ref{eq:dimensionless l}) will increase and eventually reach the extremal value to stop evaporation completely (see the upper left panel in Fig. \ref{fig:properties of RBH} below).
-However, this approach will also violate the standard self-similarity assumption of BH evaporation (i.e., quantities such as $T_\text{H}M$ and $r_\text{H}/M$ would be time-dependent)\footnote{There is a very nice analogy coming from the concept of fractal geometry in mathematics.
+However, this approach will also violate the standard self-similarity assumption of BH evaporation, meaning that BH does \textit{not} maintain the semi-classical relations between its parameters throughout the evaporation process (i.e., quantities such as $T_\text{H}M$ and $r_\text{H}/M$ would be time-dependent)\footnote{There is a very nice analogy coming from the concept of fractal geometry in mathematics.
 In fractal geometry, the geometrical pattern at large scale repeats itself at arbitrarily small scales.
 This is also known as ``self-similarity".}.
 We call this non-self-similar RBH.
 The Hawking temperature of non-self-similar RBH reaches a maximum value and then drops to zero to form remnants (see Fig. \ref{fig:TH_sketch}).
 We do not follow this approach here.
 This picture of evaporation was also criticized in \cite{Khodadi:2025icd}. \item The second approach that we propose in this paper is that we instead fix the dimensionless parameter $l$ defined in Eq. \ref{eq:dimensionless l} \footnote{We think Refs. \cite{Calza:2024fzo,Calza:2024xdh,Calza:2025mwn} also used this approach.
-While they did not elaborate much on the self-similar nature of RBH evaporation, the statement on RBH lifetime at the end of \cite{Calza:2024fzo} showed that they fixed $L/GM$ (or $l$ in our definition).}.
-In other words, we make a small change to the metric function by redefining the regularizing parameter such that the mass $M$ is absorbed into its definition.
-The finiteness of curvature invariants and geodesic completeness of modified RBH metrics remain intact (see Appendix \ref{sec:Appendix curvature and geodesic}).
-In this case, the BH will evaporate more slowly but never actually stop evaporation completely until zero mass and there is no remnant.
-This proposal will preserve the conservative self-similarity assumption of BH evaporation (i.e., quantities such as $T_\text{H}M$ and $r_\text{H}/M$ would be constant).
-This is a standard behavior that we do see in singular BH as well.
-We call this self-similar RBH.
-The Hawking temperature of self-similar RBH has a similar behavior to that of the Schwarzschild BH but the scale is adjusted by the choice of the parameter $l$ (see Fig. \ref{fig:TH_sketch}).
-We choose this approach in our paper because our goal is to treat DM as particles produced from completely evaporated RPBHs, rather than as remnants of RPBHs.
-This choice of scenario offers more feasibility for DM direct detection on earth and it eliminates the need to look for exotic horizonless compact objects or wormholes that are typically the end states of non-self-similar RBH. \end{itemize}
+While they did not elaborate much on the self-similar nature of RBH evaporation, the fact that they fixed $L/GM$ in their Hawking calculations (or $l$ in our definition) showed that they followed this approach.}.
+In other words, we redefine the regularizing parameter $L$ such that the factor $1/GM$ is absorbed into its definition.
+Explicitly, the modified lapse functions are